{"autoplay":"true","autoplay_speed":"8000","speed":"1000","arrows":"true","dots":"false","loop":"true","nav_slide_column":5,"rtl":"false"}

 ClientELS Architecture and Urban Design

-Size5 Acre
+Size5 Acres

-In collaboration with ELS, SWA designed a new landmark for Canada College, the Kinesiology & Wellness Center.
+In collaboration with ELS, SWA designed a new landmark for Canada College: the Kinesiology & Wellness Center.
 The project replaced a windowless 1960s-era gym building and outdoor asphalt yard with the glassy new building and infinity pool deck on this hilltop campus with fantastic views.
 The project also created a new campus arrival and ceremonial overlook.
 To provide accessibility and convenient walking and drop-off access to the Center’s lobby, the lobby was extended a half-level down to the new entrance plaza, and the adjacent campus street intersection was narrowed and flattened.

 Related Projects